nicholaspretorius/cloud-nd-microservices-1/README.md

 * `SELECT * FROM "User";` will return all values in the Users table, there should not be any
 * `SELECT * FROM "FeedItem";` will return all values in the FeedItem table, there should not be any
 * `DELETE FROM "FeedItem";` to delete all items in FeedItem
+* `docker-compose down` to stop the apps

 ### Production docker-compose

-To run the "production" docker-compose file, run the following from the command-line:
+To run the "production" docker-compose file (which uses an AWS RDS) as well as the AWS URL (instead of the local API), run the following from the command-line:

 `docker-compose -f docker-compose.prod.yml up --build`